-This project is developed as an entry for an urban design competition, issued by the city of Genk and Team Flemish Government Architect.
-For its design, MMKM teamed up with 51N4E (BE), Mobility in Chain (IT), Rebel Group (BE) and Technum (BE).
+This project is developed as an entry for an urban design competition.
+For its design, we teamed up with 51N4E, Tractebel, and Mobility in Chain.
 The team was appointed as one of four laureate teams.

-A crucial element is a sustainable transport model, which underpins the specific spatial composition of the town and enhances the connectivity between people and the various parts of the town.
-The station surroundings should become a paragon of new, green mobility and play a key part in this model.
-The station surroundings should be a catalyst for the launch of new and innovative transport projects.
+A crucial element is the design of a sustainable transport model, which underpins the specific spatial composition of Genk and enhances the connectivity between people and the various parts of the city.
+The station and the flanking Europalaan should become a paragon of new, green mobility, and be a catalyst for the launch of new and innovative transport projects.

-Our proposal is an overlapping network of 4 interventions, each focusing on a different area, mobile mode and field of transition.
+DESIGN: Our design is an overlapping network of 4 interventions, each focusing on a different area, mobility means, and field of transition.
 Together they form a vast framework for the future of Genk.

-A test case which examines the potential of the city to become a hub for alternative mobility models -and practices in Genk, and beyond.
-It explores the potential of an integrated intervention in several areas, ranging from research on the vehicle itself, as the business model behind this system, the public space that can produce it, and the potential of such an installation for programmatic connections between different polarities.
+Granstudio mainly focused on bridging the gap in the mobility experience, investigating the potential of an integrated mobility intervention in several areas.
+This ranges from research on the vehicle itself, as well as the business model behind this system, the public space that can produce it, and the potential of such an installation for programmatic connections between Genk’s dispersed centralities.

 DEVELOP: We were appointed as one of four laureate teams, but our design did not make it to reality.